What Does A Dragon Tattoo Symbolize?

 Done in any color, these dynamic creatures are known to be wrapped up within themselves ready to attack or seemingly squirming like a snake.

-They do not often have wings but instead fire coming out of their bodies.
+They do not often have wings instead, fire comes out of their bodies.

 The meaning of this style of tattoo has a lot to do with the Vietnamese belief that the dragon represents the symbol yang, from yin and yang.

-These are parts to one symbol which represents balance on Earth, and the yang part of it symbolizes masculinity, the sky, breath and heat (hence, dragon), and nobility.
+These are parts of one symbol which represents balance on Earth, and the yang part of it symbolizes masculinity, the sky, breath and heat (hence, dragon), and nobility.